Representation of Context-Specific Causal Models with Observational and Interventional Data: Real Data Example

 \subsubsection{pPKCG, pNUMB, pNR1 and pCAMKII}

 To illustrate the refinement of equivalence classes via intervention, we can consider another set of four proteins: pPKCG, pNUMB, pNR1 and pCAMKII.
-A representative of the BIC-optimal equivalence class given the observational data for these four proteins is depicted in Figure~\ref{fig: BIC optimal observational tree}, and its representation as a sequence of context graphs is in Figure~\ref{fig: context graphs for optimal observational tree}.
-Via Corollary~\ref{cor: VP generalization}, one can deduce that the equivalence class of the CStree in Figure~\ref{fig: BIC optimal observational tree} contains three additional CStrees, which are shown in Figure~\ref{fig: other three trees} in Appendix~\ref{appsec: real data}.
+A representative of the BIC-optimal equivalence class from observational data only is depicted in Figure~\ref{fig: context graphs for optimal observational tree}.
+Via Corollary~\ref{cor: VP generalization}, one can deduce that the equivalence class contains three additional CStrees, which are shown in Figure~\ref{fig: other three trees} in Appendix~\ref{appsec: additional results}.
+When the interventional data is included, the BIC scoring criterion cannot definitively distinguish between the two interventional CStrees in Figure~\ref{fig: optimal interventional context graphs} given the relatively small sample size.
+By Theorem~\ref{thm: interventional equivalence characterization}, the CStree in Figure~\ref{fig: optimal interventional context graphs a} has an equivalence class of size one, whereas there are three trees in the equivalence class represented by Figure~\ref{fig: optimal interventional context graphs b}.
+A simple bootstrap on the interventional data, producing $1000$ replicates, slightly favors the model in Figure~\ref{fig: optimal interventional context graphs a} with an equivalence class of size $1$.